MarcinLarek/Unity-Visual-Novel-Project/README.md

 Name only change if you specify diffrent name, so if you have multiple lines for one character, you can write his name only once

 Line breakers
-{c}	= clear
+* {c}	= clear
-{a}	= append
+* {a}	= append
-{wc n}	= wait clear number(time)
+* {wc n}	= wait clear number(time)
-{wa n}	= waint append number(time)
+* {wa n}	= wait append number(time)

 You can show diffrent character name by using as:
 Affir as ??? will use Affir customization with ??? name

 ## Commands
-[wait] - Before function to wait for completion before executing another line/function input "header" - Show up an input panel.
+* [wait] - Before function to wait for completion before executing another line/function.
+* input "header" - Show up an input panel.
 Header is a text that will be show above input field.
-You can grab the result by <input> tag
+You can grab the result by <input> tag.

 You can pass the values in given order, or specify parameters if you want diffrent order or you don' want to use every parameter.
 All commands shoud be case insensitive.
 Parameters are not.
 If you want to pass argument consisted of two words you need to join them with ""
 While passing arguments you dont use any separators in brackets.
 For example:
 Showdb( -spd 1f -i true)

-Parameters:
+### Chocie panel sturcture:

+choice "Choice Title"
+{
+&emsp; -Option1
+&emsp; &emsp; Character "Dialogue"
+&emsp; -Option2
+&emsp; &emsp; character "Dialogue"
+}

+Character "Dialogue outside of a choice"

+You can put another choice inside an choice option.

+### Parameters
 speed:			[-spd, -speed]
 immediate:		[-i, -immediate]
 enable:			[-e, -enabled]
 xpos:			[-x]
 ypos:			[-y]
 smooth:			[-sm, -smooth]
 color:			[-c, -color]
 only:			[-o, -only]
 sprite:			[-s, -sprite]
 layer:			[-l, -layer]
 sfx:			[-s, -sfx]
 song:			[-s, -song]
 ambience:		[-a -ambience]
 volume:			[-v, -vol, -volume]
 pitch:			[-p, -pitch]
 loop:			[-l, -loop]
 channel:		[-c, -channel]
 startvolume:	[-sv, -startvolume]
 panel:			[-p, -panel]
 media:			[-m, -media]
 blendtex:		[-b, -blend]
 usevideoaudio:	[-aud, -audio]

 ### General
 * __Wait(x) -__ Wait for x seconds specified in floats